Innovation

 Access to sustainable products and services should be universal, so we’ll continue to develop and scale Circular Business Models.
 This way we can make sure our products are used more, reduce pressure on resources and generate new revenue streams.

 We also want to make it easier to recycle garments.
-Today, less than 1% of clothing is recycled because it is hard to sort garments efficiently and there is a lack of chemical recycling processes working at the scale we need.
+Today, a small percentage of clothing is recycled because it is hard to sort garments efficiently and there is a lack of chemical recycling processes working at the scale we need.
 We will focus on scaling up this industrial set-up in future innovation projects.

 Related